 We live in a technologically advanced world.
 Think about it – we have smartphones that we carry around with us that could double as computers, and you can use the internet for nearly everything – from finding old classmates to paying your utility bills.
-While many of us are immersed in this technology, there is a group of people that have shunned this modern technology and live a much simpler lifestyle.
+While many of us are immersed in this technology, one group has shunned this modern technology and lives a much simpler lifestyle.
 That group is the Amish.

 This religious sect lives a very simple life away from urban areas.
 Most Amish people are farmers, although some delve into other industries such as carpentry and housing construction.
-Most Amish people do not drive cars, do not use TV, electricity, radios, or computers, and don’t go to college or join the military.
-The children of the sect typically only go to school through the eight grade, with about 90% attending public schools.
+Most Amish people do not drive cars, do not use TV, electricity, radios, or computers, and don't go to college or join the military.
+The sect's children typically only go to school through the eighth grade, with about 90% attending public schools.
 Amish people also dress quite plainly in clothes in neutral colors with no Velcro or zippers.

 Other states with an Amish population of at least 10,000 include:

 The following states have an Amish population of at least 1,000 but less than 10,000:

 The remaining states have very small populations of Amish people: